evildmp/afraid-to-commit/docs/git.rst

 original/official/canonical repository, you do this by making a **Pull Request**.

-Hit the `Pull Request` button.
-GitHub will show you that your version, the `head repo` - on the right - has some commits containing file changes, that will be sent to my `base repo` - on the left.
-Add a comment if you like, and hit `Send pull request`.
+* hit the `Pull Request` button

+GitHub will show you that your version, the
+`head repo` - on the right - has some commits containing file changes, that will be sent to my `base repo` - on the left.

+* add a comment if you like
+* hit `Send pull request`

 GitHub will notify me (by email and on the site, and will show me the changes you're proposing to make).
 It'll tell me whether they can be merged in